 capstone requirement.
 Additionally, students working toward the BS degree will

-be required to take PSY-3930 "Fields & Practices in Psychology" while BA students
+be required to take PSY-3930 "Disciplines & Practices in Psychology" while BA students

 may take PSY-3930 as an elective.